Updated: February 7, 2022 by Jennifer Munsell

 - The lock feature isn’t the most secure

-If you are looking for an enclosure that meets the minimum requirement for a ball python, will hold a proper temperature gradient, and won’t break the bank, look no further!
+If you are looking for a reptile enclosure that meets the minimum requirement for a ball python, will hold a proper temperature gradient, and won’t break the bank, look no further!

 Made out of glass with a screen top, this tank will hold temperatures well while also providing lots of airflow.